-We provide support and assistance if you are affected by family violence and have been left with debt.
-We will work with you to find a solution for your individual situation.
+We provide support and assistance if you’re affected by family violence and have been left with debt.
+We’ll work with you to find a solution for your individual situation.
 If there are multiple account holders, we can elect who we pursue for the outstanding balance.

 Buying, selling and leasing property

-If you are buying, selling or transferring your property to a new owner
+If you’re buying, selling or transferring your property

-You don’t need to contact us about the property you are buying or selling or to finalise your account.
+You don’t need to contact us about the property you’re buying or selling or to finalise your account.
 Your solicitor or conveyancer will manage the water usage and final bill for your property as part of the settlement process.
-We will also create an account for your new property as part of the settlement process.
+We’ll also create an account for your new property (if it’s in our area) as part of the settlement process.

-If you are not engaging a solicitor or conveyancer to manage the sale of your property, contact us on 1300 304 688.
+If you’re not using a solicitor or conveyancer to manage the sale of your property, you can call us on 1300 304 688.

-If you are a tenant moving out of a rental property
+If you’re a renter moving out of a rental property

-To organise your final bill, at least two days before moving out please:
+To organise your final bill, at least 2 days before moving out please: